JavadSheikhsagha/MotionLayout-Playground-1/README.md

 # MotionLayout-Playground 1

 I made this design in order to make a cool multiple cards shifting through each other.
+You can change it as much as you want.

    **Developer's e-mail : sir.hxt@gmail.com**